Superconformal algebras and holomorphic field theories: Derived structures in complex geometry

 \subsection{Local Lie algebras and symmetries}

-A local Lie algebra on a manifold $X$ is, in particular, a sheaf of Lie algebras on $X$.
-Thus, these are objects which encapsulate the notion of a gauge symmetry in physics.
-By definition, a local Lie algebra is given by a cohomologically graded vector bundle $L^\bu$ on $X$ which is equipped with differential and bi-differential operators which turn the corresponding sheaf of sections $\sL^\bu$ into a sheaf of dg Lie algebras. \footnote{There is also a version of this for $L_\infty$-algebras, in which the structure maps are required to be poly-differential operators.} For a precise definition we refer the reader to~\cite[Definition 6.2.1]{CG1}.
+A local Lie algebra is a graded vector bundle $L^\bu$ on $X$ equipped with differential and bi-differential operators which turn the corresponding sheaf of sections $\cL^\bu$ into a sheaf of dg Lie algebras. \footnote{There is also a version of this for $L_\infty$-algebras, in which the structure maps are required to be poly-differential operators.} For a precise definition we refer the reader to~\cite[Definition 6.2.1]{CG1}.

-There are two varieties of local Lie algebras on a complex surface $X$ that will be of interest to us: (1) Lie algebras of holomorphic currents which arise as resolutions of the sheaf of holomorphic $\fg$-valued functions on $X$, and (2) Lie algebras of holomorphic vector fields on $X$.
+Throughout this section we fix a smooth complex surface $X$.
+There are two varieties of local Lie algebras on $X$ that will be of interest to us: (1) Lie algebras of holomorphic currents which arise as resolutions of the sheaf of holomorphic $\fg$-valued functions on $X$, and (2) Lie algebras of holomorphic vector fields on $X$.